Kyberius/podcaster/README.md

             └── hooks
 ```

-in short, this structure repeats a hexagonal-like structure for every section, in the example you can see the podcast section, as is the only one available in this project, and shared, to hold all the reusable code, like data fetching, storing, but allowing to hold the different operations, specific for the podcast handling in a different module
+in short, this structure repeats a clean architecture for every section, in the example you can see the podcast section, as is the only one available in this project, and shared, to hold all the reusable code, like data fetching, storing, but allowing to hold the different operations, specific for the podcast handling in a different module

 In my personal experience this allows to separate the preoccupations of the team according to the part of the codebase its been working with, outside of this there will be the routing and mounting of the app that will be explained latter in the document